Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 9. Connect with students’ home lives

 School does not occur in a vacuum.
 When your students head home, they go to families, friends, and their community.
 One way to honor student voice is to ask for both student engagement and family engagement in the school.
-Families can provide feedback through calls, texts, paper forms, and online platforms.
+Families can provide feedback through traditional calls, virtual calls, texts, paper forms, and online platforms.
 Invite families to contribute to the shape of the classroom and to be active participants in school life.

 10. Ask for and use student feedback